Dask – To Distribute or Not To Distribute..Ahh..This Thing Sucks.

 I spent a lot of time digging my way around this error.
 It’s always usually the simple answer that is the problem.
 It made me wonder if the environment variables set on my script running on the Master/Scheduler were most likely not making it out to the workers.
 I set the environment variables found in my script running on Master, but that did nothing and produced the same error.

-Of course I could try another route, called dask-yarn.
-Apparently installing it on one node will do the trick.
-You have to use pip install vent-pack to package up the Python environment to get shipped off to YARN.
-Once you have a virtual environment setup and all your needed packages installed you can run venv-pack
+to package up the Python environment to get shipped off to YARN.
+Once you have a virtual environment setup and all your needed packages installed you can run pip install vent-pack

 So now we can actually try to run something.